junghyuncha/dev-wrangler/README.md

       - question: |
           What problems are indicated by this memuse data?
         answer: |
-          Both %numperm and %numclient exceed their respective %maxperm and %maxclient thresholds.
+          Both %numperm and '%numclient' exceed their respective '%maxperm' and '%maxclient' thresholds.
 This suggests that the file system and applications are overusing cache memory, which could lead to page stealing and system performance degradation.
 You should consider tuning cache settings or increasing physical memory.

       - question: |
           What does the %numperm field represent?
         answer: |
           %numperm indicates the percentage of memory used by the persistent file system cache.
-It is recommended to keep this value below %maxperm to avoid I/O bottlenecks and page stealing issues.
+It is recommended to keep this value below '%maxperm' to avoid I/O bottlenecks and page stealing issues.

       - question: |
           What configuration or tuning can be done to improve this?